nw2190/ConvPDE/Poisson_Circle/README.md

-# Poisson Equation on a Circle
+# Poisson Equation on the Unit Circle
 This problem setup consists of solving the Poisson equation with homogeneous Dirichlet boundary conditions on a fixed circle:

 <p align="center">